lyz-code/mkdocs-newsletter/docs/adr/001-initial_approach.md

 information we are suffering.
 We need to notify the user in a respectful way by sending them only relevant content at the pace they choose to.

-For the idea to work we'd first need that the authors want to use the solution.
+For the idea to work, we'd first need that the authors want to use the solution.
 So we need to build a system that doesn't increase the mental load or effort to a point that makes it unappealing.
 That can be done by:

 * Automating all the processes that we can.
-* Reducing to the minimum the author entrypoints
+* Reducing to the minimum the author entrypoints.
 * Making it easy for them to introduce the manual data that we need.
 * Reduce the deviation from their current workflow.